 Digital Community Health Improvement Plans or “e-CHIPs” are much more effective than paper-based CHIPs.
-Software systems are easier to update than large documents, so e-CHIP data is more timely and accessible.
-Online software systems are also easier to navigate than paper-based documents, making e-CHIPs easier to share with stakeholders, partners, and the public.
+Software systems are easier to update than large documents, making e-CHIP data more timely and accessible.
+Online software systems are also easier to navigate, making e-CHIPs easier to share with stakeholders, partners, and the public.
 These benefits can help lead to better decision-making, higher transparency, and higher impact in the community.

 There are a lot of performance management systems out there to choose from, but not all systems are created alike.
 Many systems are tailored to the business sector and don’t offer the features needed to create an e-CHIP.
 These systems tend to be overly-complicated and expensive.

 We’ve identified five critical criteria that your online software should meet in order to create an effective CHIP that can be used for internal planning and be used as a communication tool to educate the public.
 There are other features that will be relevant to you, like affordability, so these should be viewed as bare-minimum requirements in your decision-making process.

 Here are five criteria you should consider when selecting your e-CHIP software:

 Easy to Use